The Reclamation of Memory: U.S. Donors Help Revive and Celebrate Jewish Culture in Poland

-In the early 1930s, Poland was home to the largest Jewish community in Europe, and the country was at the center of Jewish culture.
-That was before World War II, during which roughly 90 percent of Polish Jews were killed by the Nazi regime.
-Seventy-six years later, several nonprofit institutions are working hard to document the country’s long Jewish history, to celebrate its rich Jewish culture, and to connect the Jewish diaspora with their Polish roots.
+Before World War II, Poland was home to the largest Jewish community in Europe, and the country was at the center of Jewish culture.
+Seventy-six years later, several nonprofit institutions are working hard to document the country’s long Jewish history, to celebrate its rich Jewish culture, and to connect the Jewish diaspora with their Polish rootsDownload PDF

 Since the middle of the 10th century, Poland provided a haven for Jews fleeing religious persecution elsewhere.
 By the early 20th century, the country was home to three million Jews – the largest Jewish community in Europe.
 But the second World War proved catastrophic.
 Nearly 90 percent of Polish Jews were killed during the Holocaust.
 Among the survivors, many had fled to neighboring countries, and during the decades that followed, quite a few started a new life in the United States or Israel.
 During the Communist period, more Jews left the country.
 Much of Poland’s Jewish life, but not quite all, went quiet.